 Theodore P. Imhoff-Smith.

-I'm a Neuroscience PhD student in the NeuroImaging Research Program at the University of Wisconsin - Madison.
+I'm a Neuroscience PhD student working in the Radiology Department in the University of Wisconsin - Madison School of Medicine and Public Health.